cxb-student/secure_rl/README.md

-# secure-sql
+# SecureSQL

-secure-sql is a benchmarking project for secure SQL query detection.
-It offers a single, unified benchmark dataset derived from portions of the Spider and Bird test sets, enhanced for security-related evaluations.
+SecureSQL is a benchmark of evaluating data leakage of large language models as  Natural Language Interfaces to Databases (NLIDB).

 ## 📄 Paper
 Title: *SecureSQL: Evaluating Data Leakage of Large Language Models as  Natural Language Interfaces to Databases*